tomsaleeba/swarm-rest/README.md

       ./start-or-restart.sh
       # or if you need to force a rebuild of the 'curl-cron' and 'db-sync' images, which you should do after a `git pull`
       ./start-or-restart.sh --build
+      # or if you don't want the ElasticSearch related infrastructure (like during dev)
+      env NO_ES=1 ./start-or-restart.sh
       ```
   1. wait until the `db` container is up and running (shouldn't take long):
       ```console